tamari92/kf2-tournament/rules.md

 1. A **recording** or **stream POV** of the match.
 This can be from any player on the team.
 Note that **spectators** are *not* allowed, so the player recording/streaming the match **must** be one of the active players.
 See [8.5](#85---spectators) for more information.
 2. A screenshot of the end-game scoreboard *with all players present*

-**ALL** of the above items are required to serve as suitable proof of play. **This means that all matches must be recorded and/or streamed by at least one player on the team.** The team's **Captain** must deliver these directly to the one of the Tournament Directors following the conclusion of the match.
+**ALL** of the above items are required to serve as suitable proof of play. **This means that all matches must be recorded and/or streamed by at least one player on the team.** The team's **Captain** must deliver these directly to the one of the Tournament Directors within **24 hours** following the conclusion of the match.

 In the best case, failure to provide proof of play will result in a team being forced to **replay the match**.
 The replayed match shall be subject to the **Scheduling Deadline**, should one exist.
 In the worst case, a team will earn a **zero score** for the match.